 - Copy of the passport or identity card

-Once your application is accepted by Paris 1 Panthéon-Sorbonne, you will receive your admission certificate within one month.
+Once your application is accepted by Paris 1 Panthéon-Sorbonne, you will receive your admission certificate by the end of June.

 If you are accepted to take part in an exchange programme, once you are officially nominated you will receive a link within a month that will allow you to apply for this exchange programme.
 You will remain enrolled at your home university to which you will continue to pay your usual tuition fees.
 You do not need to pay any tuition fees to Paris 1 Panthéon-Sorbonne.

 You will receive by email instructions on how to complete your administrative enrolment on Paris 1 Panthéon-Sorbonne’s Primoweb site.
 You will receive a pre-enrolment number along with these instructions and a step-by-step tutorial.
 You will need your pre-enrolment number to access the Primoweb site, as well as your date of birth.

 For non-EU nationals, you can apply for a student visa using your enrolment letter if you live abroad, or request a renewal of your residence permit with this letter if you live in France.